check-spelling-sandbox/materialize/doc/developer/platform/architecture-db.md

 The physical architecture tracks the logical architecture somewhat, in that each layer is intended to manage its own resources.
 * The STORAGE layer is expected to spin up threads, processes, containers for each maintained collection.
-* The COMPUTE layer is expected to spin up threads, processes, containers for each indepedent cluster.
+* The COMPUTE layer is expected to spin up threads, processes, containers for each independent cluster.
 * The ADAPTER layer is expected to spin up threads, processes, containers for each user session, timeline, frontend, etc.

 Each of these layers needs to orchestrate its resources: spinning up, instructing, spinning down, etc.